top

 SOLD - Arthur Boyd, Three Ladies Magic Flute, Oil on canvas, 200 x 250 cm

-ARTHUR BOYD
+Arthur BOYD

-Title: Three Ladies Magic Flute
+Three Ladies Magic Flute

 Medium: Oil on canvas